Small Love Potion Price Up 3.7% Over Last Week (SLP)

-Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on September 15th.
-During the last seven days, Small Love Potion has traded 3.7% higher against the dollar.
-Small Love Potion has a market cap of $147.59 million and approximately $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
-One Small Love Potion coin can now be purchased for $0.27 or 0.00000718 BTC on popular exchanges.
+Small Love Potion (CURRENCY:SLP) traded 2.5% higher against the dollar during the 24-hour period ending at 16:00 PM ET on September 18th.
+During the last week, Small Love Potion has traded 3.7% higher against the dollar.
+One Small Love Potion coin can currently be bought for $0.27 or 0.00000718 BTC on popular cryptocurrency exchanges.
+Small Love Potion has a total market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.